In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 The tradition for many homes in Spain is to have their own nativity scene with items passed on down through the years.

-The best place to collect items or start your own nativity scene is from the market stalls in Plaza Mayor.
+The best place to collect items or start your nativity scene is from the market stalls in Plaza Mayor.

 Plaza Mercat and La Rambla are great areas to pick up Christmas presents with stalls packed with locally made products and handicrafts.